JoshWarn/Multi-Label-Shapes-Toy-Dataset-Generator/README.md

 - Make an option to export a pickle file
 - Add more warnings, tracebacks, and comments
 - Allow different classes to have different frequencies (currently only a single-hardset value)
+- Add an option to get rid of no-label images (all zeros)

 Examples:
 256x256x3 5-labels (circles, lines, triangles, squares, pentagons):